 The images are heartbreaking.
 However, for the survivors of the Camp Fire wildfire, the reality is far more devastating and tragic.
 Our hearts go out to everyone impacted by the wildfires in Butte County.
 Even though the fires are still raging, the work to determine how the fires started and who is liable for the damages caused by the fires has already begun.
-It appears that the fires may have started because of a problem with a utility line.
-Sadly, because of a recent law, customers may bear some of the cost if the utility company’s equipment is found to be responsible for starting the Camp Fire.
+It appears that the fires may have started because of a problem with a utility line run by PG&E. Sadly, because of a recent law, customers may bear some of the cost if the utility company’s equipment is found to be responsible for starting the Camp Fire.

 Can Customers Be Required to Pay for Some of the Damages Caused by the California Wildfires?